Introduction

 To mobilise deposits, SBI has launched products like:

-- SBI Green Rupee Term Deposit, which aims to mobilise deposits for financing green initiatives;
+- SBI Green Rupee Term Deposit, which aims to mobilise deposits for financing green initiatives.

 - SBI We Care Deposit scheme with higher interest rates extended to senior citizens; and